tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/dp.jpg)

 ## About
-I am a 2nd year Masters student in Computer Science at Columbia University ,working under Professor Kathleen McKeown on Natural Language Processing .
-I closely collaborate with her PHD student Christopher Hidey .
+I am a graduayr student in Computer Science at Columbia University ,working under Professor Kathleen McKeown on Natural Language Processing .
+I closely collaborate with her PHD student Christopher Hidey and Professor Smaranda Muresan.
 I am highly interested in Computational models of Social Science , Argumentation Mining and Information Extraction .
 Prior to joining Grad school I was a backend engineer at UBER and Amazon .

 My current research involves building better models for end to end argumentation mining of dialogic corpus .
 One of the end goals is also to identify semantics of argumentative components to help generate persuasive language .
 In Spring 2018
 I also spent some time modelling discourse coherence and finding best sentence ordering in feedback messages.